svrc/tkgi-kernel-params/README.md

 Edit `addon.yml` properties to add your own kernel parameters.

-If you want to target specific clusters, you can edit the addon YAML with (https://bosh.io/docs/runtime-config/#placement-rules)[Inclusion or Exclusion rules].
+If you want to target specific clusters, you can edit the addon YAML with [inclusion or exclusion rules](https://bosh.io/docs/runtime-config/#placement-rules)

 ## How do I install it?